NiloGregginz33/QMGRExperiments/README.md

 Also, there are 2 dimensions of time in string theory

-In my wholeeeeee time here, i never say a violation of unitarity
+In my wholeeeeee time here, i never saw a violation of unitarity

 I think his clock is the extra time dimension that is moving independently of ours

 And frankly, string theory is just that.
-A theory, so unless we go there and look, we will be forever trapped in his simulation watching the matrix, being our own films critics
+A theory, a film theory, so unless we go there and look, we will be forever trapped in his simulation watching the matrix, being our own films critics

-For Leonard Susskind to not be a theoretical physicist, we have to go to the black hole and see for ourselves And then hack it in the same way essentially, manipulating the time dependent electric charge visible as Hawking Radiation until we can model a real one as a qubit
+For Leonard Susskind to not be a theoretical physicist, we have to go to the black hole and see for ourselves And then hack it in the same way essentially, manipulating the time dependent electric charge visible as Hawking Radiation until we can model a qubit as a real black hole.

+ACTIONABLE STEPS
+VON NEUMMAN PROBES
+REALITY WARPING THERE
+DYSON SWARMS
+SELF-RELICATING FACTORIES

 ## Licensing and Usage Restrictions